-Many people don’t know this, but California’s Lemon Law, officially known as the Song-Beverly Consumer Warranty Act, applies to boats as well as your driving vehicles.
+Many people don’t know this, but California’s Lemon Law applies to boats as well as your vehicles.
 This act was passed by the California General Assembly to protect unsuspecting consumers who buy defective boats and vehicles in good faith and don’t find out about the defects until after they sign the sales contract.
 The boat lemon law in California is consumer-friendly, and it was established to give boat buyers legal recourse if they’ve been stuck with a lemon.
 This means you don’t have to put up with a defective watercraft.

 Our boat lemon law attorneys work on contingency, our fees are paid by the manufacturer as part of a settlement agreement or jury award.
 If for some reason your claim is not successful, then you owe us nothing.

-A “lemon” boat or watercraft is one that has constant issues needing repair or diminishes the value of your vessel.
+A “lemon” boat or watercraft is one that has constant issues that need repair or diminish the value of your vessel.
 Whether it has leaks, faulty navigation, poor floatation or a motor that only starts once in a while, these boats suffer from chronic flaws no matter how many times you take them in for repairs.
 To qualify under the boat lemon law, you must have a warranty on your vessel.
 Find out more in: Do You Have a Lemon?

-To prevail in a California Lemon Law claim, you will have to show that you made “reasonable attempts” to have your watercraft repaired by boat dealerships or certified boat repair facilities, so you will want to keep all receipts, work orders and used parts from every repair appointment.
+For a claim to prevail under California Lemon Law, officially known as the Song-Beverly Consumer Warranty Act, you will have to show that you made “reasonable attempts” to have your watercraft repaired by boat dealerships or certified boat repair facilities, so you will want to keep all receipts, work orders and used parts from every repair appointment.
 California law does not define “reasonable attempts” with precision, but there are guidelines that a boat lemon law attorney can explain in greater detail.